JamesWebb17/MetricInsight_FrontEnd/README.md

 This application is used to display the data from the backend and to configure the data to display.

+You can find the backend of the application [here](https://github.com/JamesWebb17/MetricInsight_BackEnd)

 This project is made by : Faucher Simon

 Version : 1.0